Seteco/Somorrostro/fping-Plugin.md

 ## multiple fping plugins with different settings

-You may need to run multiple fping hosts with different settings for different hosts.
+You may need to run multiple fping plugins with different settings for different hosts.
+For example, you may need to ping a few hosts 10 times per second, and others once per second.

-You can add as many of them as you like.
+netdata allows you to add as many `fping` plugins as you like.

 Follow this procedure:

 1. copy `fping.conf` to `fping2.conf`, in `/etc/netdata`
 2. edit `fping2.conf` and set the settings and the hosts you need
-3. soft link `fping.plugin` to `fping2.plugin`, in `/usr/libexec/netdata/plugins.d`
+3. soft link `fping.plugin` to `fping2.plugin`, in `/usr/libexec/netdata/plugins.d`.

 That's it. netdata will detect the new plugin and start it.